 The Anatomy of an Ankle

-The three bones that make up the ankle joint are the tibia, the fibula, and the talus.
 The tibia and fibula are long bones that make up the shin, and the talus is the top bone in the foot that connects to the lower leg.
 There are ligaments on the inside and outside of the ankle that attach these bones and provide stability to the ankle joint during movements.
-The achilles tendon is the large tendon that connects the large calf muscles in the lower leg to the foot and allows the foot to move up and down.
+The Achilles tendon is the large tendon that connects the large calf muscles in the lower leg to the foot and allows the foot to move up and down.

 How do you know if you’ve sprained your ankle?
 Pain is the most obvious indicator.
 A sprained ankle will hurt right away, and the pain will persist.
 Some of the other symptoms of a sprained ankle include:

-Grade 1 Ankle Sprain:
+Grade 1 Ankle Sprain

-Grade 2 Ankle Sprain:
+Grade 2 Ankle Sprain

-Grade 3 Ankle Sprain:
+Grade 3 Ankle Sprain

 The severity of a fractured ankle depends on the number of bones that are broken.
 For the person who suffers the injury, it may be difficult to distinguish whether you have a grade 2 or 3 sprain or a fractured ankle.
-In fact, sometimes there will be ligament damage in addition to a fractured ankle.
-To discover whether or not you have fractured your ankle, you’re going to need to seek medical attention.
+In fact, sometimes there can be ligament damage in addition to a fractured ankle.
+To discover whether or not you have fractured your ankle, you’ll need to seek medical attention.
 Your physician will likely order an imaging test, such as an X-ray.
 At the UR, we screen for fractures and refer those patients with concern for more serious injury to orthopedics for follow exam to determine if an MRI is needed.

 The symptoms of a fractured ankle will be very similar to that of a grade 3 sprain: